Socio-economic background equity loading

-Socio-economic status has a significant impact on student outcomes.
-The socio-economic background equity loading is to be used to meet the additional learning needs of students who may be experiencing educational disadvantage as a result of their socio-economic background.
+The socio-economic background equity loading is provided to support the learning needs of students who may be experiencing educational disadvantage due to their socio-economic background.

 Schools receive flexible funding and/or staff entitlement.
 Schools that receive staff entitlement under this loading are schools with existing positions associated with former equity programs.